 - Carbon Quality

-The carbon filter primarily depends on the carbon material itself to purify the air.
+The carbon filter depends on the carbon material itself to purify the air.
 Thus, the form and type you opt to use will have a direct correlation to its effectiveness.

 - Carbon Density